 Wireless Modbus Applications

-1. The M-Series, and P-Series units allow for M-NET control of heat pump and air conditioning systems.
+1. Control of Heat Pumps and AC Systems: The M-Series and P-Series units enable M-NET control for heat pump and air conditioning systems.

-2. The MelcoBEMS MINI ( PAC-UKPRC001-CN-1 ) connect to these units on the CN105 port to convert Mitsubishi’s M-NET protocol to Modbus or BACnet protocol for management systems that do not use M-NET protocol (learn more about protocol converters here.
+2. Protocol Conversion: The MelcoBEMS MINI connects to these units via the CN105 port, converting Mitsubishi’s M-NET protocol to Modbus or BACnet for compatibility with management systems that do not support M-NET.
+[Learn more about protocol converters here].

-3. MelcoBEMS MINI connects to MelcoREMOTE via Modbus.
+3. Wireless Connectivity: MelcoBEMS MINI connects to MelcoREMOTE using Modbus.

 wiring overview between indoor unit, MelcoBEMS, and MelcoREMOTE